SWOT Analysis: Definition

 Opportunities: What are the opportunities in the market, the ones from which an organization can prosper?

 Opportunities gauge attractive elements of a market which can contribute towards more profits for an organization.
 These are external to an organization’s environment.
 There are always new avenues the crop up after executing marketing strategies.
-So, opportunities are generally the outcome of revenue/market growth, changes in market perception, a solution to difficulties faced by the market currently, the ability of an organization to add value to the market needs that in turn increase brand value.
+So, opportunities are generally the outcome of revenue/market growth, changes in market perception, a solution to difficulties faced by the market currently, the ability of an organization to add value to the market need that in turn increase brand value.
 Associate a timeline for the identified opportunity after understanding whether it fits the current marketing strategy and also, whether the opportunity can be seized in the pre-decided timeline.

 Threats: Which aspects of the market are a threat to a business?